 Beyond a more appealing design (subjective, of course), significant improvements have occurred under the hood.
 The key differences from the previous version include enhanced converters with increased dynamics and a more linear frequency response.

-Additionally, the upgrade from USB 2.0 to 3.0 (featuring a USB-C port) brings along a multitude of advantages.
+Additionally, upgrading from USB 2.0 to 3.0 (featuring a USB-C port) brings many advantages.
 Aside from a higher data transfer speed, the stronger power supply, thanks to the USB 3.0 upgrade, ensures a more confident output level at the bus-powered interface’s headphone output.

 With a successful preamp-converter combination, the Audient iD4 MKII facilitates high-quality microphone, line, instrument, and vocal recordings, delivering professional-grade monitoring quality at an affordable price, all encapsulated in an extremely compact chassis.